fwiffo/seedfinder-beam/README.md

 previous versions it was 14357617 (and remains that for desert temples), but was changed to 14357620 for witch huts for 1.13.

-A new bug in 1.13, MC-131462, prevents some structures from generated in negative coordinates.
-In the case of quad witch huts, some of the huts won't generate unless the south-east hut has non-negative coordinates for both X and
+A bug in 1.13 snapshots, [MC-131462](https://bugs.mojang.com/browse/MC-131462)
-Z. This makes quad seeds four times as rare, but the seedfinder isn't slower because it can just search the positive coordinates.
+(introduced in 18w06a), prevented some structures from generated in negative coordinates.
+In the case of quad witch huts, some of the huts won't generate unless the south-east hut has non-negative coordinates for both X and Z. This makes quad seeds four times as rare.

-If this bug is fixed, I will modify the pipeline to include negative coordinates.
+The bug should be fixed when 1.13-pre4 is released, but I've kept an option to emulate the bug behavior.
+I recommend against using the flag unless you really need to generate a world in one of the affected versions.

 ## TODOS: